fredwangwang/terraform-provider-vspheretemplate/README.md

 ### network_mapping:
 sample:
 ```
-// the format of the network_mapping is the same as the one in the `govc import.spec /path/to/image.ova | jq`
+// the format of the network_mapping is the same as the one in the `govc import.spec /path/to/image.ova`
 network_mapping = {
 	name = "vm network"
 	network = "some-network"